Heesho/poidh-hardhat/README.md

 bounty.vote(false); // no
 ```

+- **Issuer cannot vote** - the bounty issuer is excluded from voting to prevent conflict of interest
 - Vote weight = contributor's stake (1 wei = 1 vote)
 - Each address can only vote once per voting round
 - Voting tracked per round (allows re-voting if vote fails and resets)